vishalbelsare/PECas/doc/examples.rst

 Example applications
 ====================

-The following example applications give hands-on impressions on how to use PEcas in practice.
+The following example applications give hands-on impressions on how to use PECas in practice.
 They all (and some more) are contained within the `examples directory <https://github.com/adbuerger/PECas/tree/master/examples>`_ of the PECas sources.

 Parameter estimation for a Lotka-Volterra predator-prey-model
 -------------------------------------------------------------